People always ask me, “what are the best weight training exercises to build muscle and get ripped?”

 So it’s not a traditional barbell or dumbbell exercise.
 The fact is you’re using weights when you use a sled.
 Not only that but sled work can build leg size and strength like a mofo, while simultaneously improving your conditioning.
 I consider it an essential part of any training program.

 If you look at the quads of any cyclist or speed skater you’ll see that quads respond well to volume.
 The best part of the sled is the lack of eccentric component.
-So you can pile on the volume, which will make your legs grow, without your recovery ability getting crushed.
+So you can pile on the volume and frequency, which will make your legs grow without your recovery ability getting crushed.

 10) Kettlebell Swing